 This combination of cinnamon, ginger and honey has been commonly used together.
 All ingredients you will find in my delicious honey drink recipe.
 It is a simple way to fight colds, with ginger being a natural decongestant.
 One study showed that honey and cinnamon each alone had antibacterial properties.
 However, the combination was much more powerful.
 That is why I created my simple honey drink recipe.

-Honey Drink Recipe
+Honey Cinnamon Immunity Drink Recipe

 I love to make this honey drink, which is a beverage I commonly use during cold and flu season, when my immune system needs extra support.
 Don’t forget that honey benefits the body and the immune system naturally.
+So if anyone asks you, “Does honey and cinnamon boost your immune system?”
+You can tell them yes and recommend this immunity drink to them.

 Immune-Support Honey Cinnamon Hot Tea Recipe